-Mechanism for Registering and Communicating grievances: The Junior Engineer responsible for overseeing the activities of the project would be the first point of contact for registering the grievance.
+Mechanism for Registering and Communicating grievances:

+The Junior Engineer responsible for overseeing the activities of the project would be the first point of contact for registering the grievance.
 He shall be responsible for registering all grievances in the Grievance Form.
 The Grievance Form (Annexure 5) would be placed at the Office of the Junior Engineer of the respective sub-division and would also be available with the Supervisor of the Contractor.
 The contact number of the Junior Engineer shall also be displayed prominently at the site of the construction activity.
 The aggrieved person can either fill the Grievance Redress form and submit it at the nearest sub-division office of JUSNL or call up the Junior Engineer and register the grievance.
 The Junior Engineer in the latter case will complete the grievances Redress Form and pass it to the Tier 1 for redressal.
 The outcome of the grievances redressal process shall be sent to the person registering the grievance by Registered Post.
+To assist grievance redressal through anonymous sources, a grievance box shall be placed outside the project site and the same shall be checked on a regular basis.
+The grievances shall be addressed as per criticality and shall adopt the same hierarchy for closure of grievances.

-Nodal officer for Grievance Redressal for Chakuliya GSS
+Nodal officer for Grievance Redressal for Panki GSS